 Lake Louise is one of the most iconic and breathtaking destinations within Banff National Park, located in the heart of the Canadian Rockies.
-The lake’s surface is a brilliant blue-green color which reflects the surrounding mountains and trees leaving nothing but breathtaking views and photo opportunities.
+The lake’s surface is a brilliant blue-green color which reflects the surrounding mountains and trees leaving nothing but breathtaking views and amazing photo opportunities.

-The hikes I am going to cover today are the following:
+The hikes I am going to cover are the following:

 - Lake Louise Lakeshore Trail (Easy – 2.8 miles round trip) A flat and scenic walk along the shoreline of Lake Louise, perfect for beginners and families.